Triphibian™ revolutionizes pressure sensors for EV thermal management

 • Pressure MEMS revolution

-• MLX90830 is the first of a complete family of products
+• A complete family of products

 Conclusion